shukla2alok/Reinforcement-Learning-for-Logistics/README.md

-# README: Rider Delivery Route Visualization with RL and OSRM
+# Rider Delivery Route Visualization with RL and OSRM

 ## Overview
 This project demonstrates a Rider Delivery Route Visualization application.
 It integrates various APIs and methods to calculate routes, simulate Reinforcement Learning (RL)-optimized paths, and visualize these routes on an interactive map.
 The application is built using Python and Folium for visualization.